Search icon CANCEL

 Summary

-In the next chapter, we will study how to identify a parallelizable problem.
+In the next chapter, we will be studying some techniques to design parallel algorithms.

 Left arrow icon Right arrow icon